davestewart/javascript-state-machine/docs/config/handlers.md

 A single named state in (or not yet in) your system.

-Note that the pattern resolves to the configured `event` for all states in the system, which defaults to `:enter`, meaning that any handlers assigned to a single state will fire as the state is entered.
+Note that because of default options, single state patterns default to `state:enter` meaning that any handlers assigned using this pattern will fire as the state is entered.

 Examples: